xxrobone/guesswordz/README.md

 https://xxrobone.github.io/gamez/

-I hope youlike the games, feel free to try them out in their current state
+I hope you (who ever sees this) like these classic games, feel free to try them out in their current state

+## Responsivness

+This page has been tested on
+- Samsung 10 and 22
+- Iphone 5 and 7
+- Ipad pro
+- LG 55 oled (I mean why not with the tech today)

+And works fine on all these devices, LG tv game some hickups on the animations.